Dr. Anubha Mehta is an author, artist, and educator.

 With a Ph.D. in Political Science and over two decades of Canadian public sector experience, Anubha has been awarded for her leadership work with diverse Canadian communities.
 Anubha has balanced her interests as a journalist, academician, classical-dancer and theatre-actor.

 Anubha’s publication, The Politics of Nation Building and Art Patronage (2012), was a culmination of years of her research in the late 1990s.

-She is a member of the Canadian Writers Union, Canadian Authors Association, Mississauga Arts Council, Writers & Editors Network, Mississauga Writers Group, United Way South Asian Advisory Council, Founding member of the Regional Diversity Roundtable, and many other networks.
+Anubha is a member of the Canadian Writers Union, Canadian Authors Association, Mississauga Arts Council, Writers & Editors Network, Mississauga Writers Group, United Way South Asian Advisory Council, Founding member of the Regional Diversity Roundtable, and many other networks.

 Anubha is a Sanskrit name, meaning the one who follows the light.
-This name has always inspired her to see light even at the darkest moments.
+This name has always inspired Anubha to see light even at the darkest moments.
 Just as light reflects different hues, Anubha’s writing mirrors experience through different roles that she has fulfilled.

 Anubha’s storytelling is inspired by her ancestors, childhood, and travels.
 It captures the spirit of epochs lived through turbulent and peaceful times.
 Anubha has met countless individuals who have fired her imagination and walked through her pages to make them real.

 Anubha currently lives in Toronto with her family.